facebookarchive/spark-state/README.md

     // Retrieve the ID for the self participant const myParticipantId = (await Participants.self).id;

-    // Get the GlobalCounterSignal from the specified participant const pointCounter = await points.get(myParticipantId);
+    // Get the GlobalScalarSignal from the specified participant const pointCounter = await points.get(myParticipantId);

 })();